-The following procedures should be used to handle straight fluorescent tubes up to 4 feet in length in the wooden boxes if they are received/used by a collection site.
+The following procedures should be used to handle straight fluorescent tubes up to 4 feet in length in the wooden boxes if they are received/used by a consolidation site.

-- Plywood boxes should be placed on their side (as pictured below) or at an angle to be filled. - Plastic liners provided should be placed inside the boxes prior to placing lamps inside, as well as any cardboard pad provided. - Tubes should be placed inside the boxes carefully and hot thrown or dropped in to prevent breakage. - Tubes should not protrude past the top of the box - When the plywood box is full, pull the plastic liner over the top and tie ,tape or zap strap it shut to prevent the items from falling out of the box or to contain any breakage. - Do NOT overfill the plywood boxes. - Once the boxes are filled they should be placed horizontally (tubes pointing sideways) for shipment.
-Horizontal boxes stacked 2 high (4 per pallet) are stable and may be stacked one pallet on top of another for storage..
-Plywood boxes stacked 3 high (6 per pallet) MUST be shrink wrapped/banded/secured in some manner for safe transport.
-Unsafe loads can be refused at driver's discretion. - Test the pallet's stability by pushing on the stack.
+- Plywood boxes can be placed on their side (as pictured below) or at an angle to be filled. - Plastic liners provided should be placed inside the boxes prior to placing lamps inside, as well as any cardboard pads provided. - Tubes should be placed inside the boxes carefully and not thrown or dropped in to prevent breakage. - Tubes should not protrude past the top of the box - When the plywood box is full, pull the plastic liner over the top and tie, tape or zap strap it shut to prevent the items from falling out of the box or to contain any breakage. - Do NOT overfill the plywood boxes. - Once the boxes are filled they should be placed vertically (tubes pointing upwards) for shipment.
+Four vertical boxes will fit on a pallet.
+They should then be shrink-wrapped together for shipment. - Test the pallet's stability by pushing on the stack.
 A properly stacked and shrink-wrapped pallet is difficult to move side to side. - If the pallet is unstable, restack or wrap with additional shrink wrap. - Write the name of your company on the top of the liner